fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ## Considerations

+You are allowed one brand and campaign per tenant.

-SMS for Teams users is currently available for the following countries and regions:
+SMS is available for Teams users with a Microsoft Calling Plan license and phone number assigned, and is currently available for users in the following countries and regions:

-- United States
+- USA (and Puerto Rico?)
 - Canada

 SMS for Teams users in other countries and regions, where Microsoft Calling Plans are available, is in development.

 Check the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap) for SMS developments.

-You are allowed one brand and campaign per tenant.
+USA users can't send SMS messages to recipients outside of the USA.

+Canada users can't send SMS messages to recipients outside of Canada.

-200 SMS messages are allowed per domestic and domestic plus international Calling Plan.
+For domestic and domestic plus international Calling Plan licenses, 200 SMS messages are allowed per month.
 Similar to Calling Plan minutes, SMS message entitlements are pooled for all SMS-enabled-users in the tenant.

-SMS messages with Pay-As-You-Go Calling Plans are incrementally billed per message.
+For pay-as-you-go Calling Plan licenses, SMS messages are incrementally billed per message.

+Billing for overages and pay-as-you-go follows either the Pre-paid or post-paid models, outlined in the article [Microsoft Calling Plan overview](calling-plan-overview.md)

 Further prerequisites and next steps can be found in the following article: [Setting up SMS in TAC](sms-setup-brand-and-campaign.md)